In post-Covid China, the masks have fallen, but Xi's strict control is here to stay - ExBulletin

 CNN

 No more face masks or social distancing rules.
-For the first time in four years, thousands of delegates present The biggest political event of the year in China were able to mingle and sip tea as in the old days in the vast hall of the Great Hall of the People in Beijing.
+For the first time in four years, thousands of delegates attending China's biggest political event of the year were able to mingle and sip tea like old times in the vast hall of Beijing's Great Hall of the People.

-Although some Covid testing requirements remain in place, on the surface everything else seems to have returned to pre-pandemic normal during the annual meetings of the National Legislature and Chinas supreme political advisory body.
+Although some Covid testing requirements remain in place, on the surface everything else appears to have returned to pre-pandemic normal at the annual meetings of the nation's rubber-stamp legislature and the country's highest political advisory body.
+China.

-But this year's event also opens a new window on the persistent controls and increasing opacity of the political system under leader Xi Jinpingwhich prioritized security and strengthened the ruling Communist Party's grip on everything, including the so-called two sessions themselves.
+But this year's event also opens a new window on the persistent controls and increasing opacity of the political system under leader Xi Jinping, who has prioritized security and strengthened the ruling Communist Party's grip on everything , including the so-called two sessions themselves.

 More than ever, Xi dominates this gathering, which was traditionally an opportunity for the Chinese prime minister and the central government to shine.

-Beijing sent what observers see as a strong signal a day before the opening of the National People's Congress earlier this week, announcing that it was elimination of an annual press conference led by the prime minister, a three-decade-old political tradition that has long been a key milestone in the usually televised and highly anticipated meeting.
+Beijing sent what observers see as a strong signal to this effect, a day before the opening of the National People's Congress earlier this week, by announcing that it was scrapping an annual press conference led by the prime minister, a three-decade-old political tradition that has long been a key point of the meeting, usually televised and highly anticipated.

 A government official said the change was due to other interview opportunities.